-At Newquay Junior Academy, we are incredibly passionate and excited about our new bespoke curriculum.
-As a team, we have worked very hard to develop a new thematic curriculum across the school which aims to ignite pupils’ imagination, develop motivation and engagement, boost creativity and develop a true thirst for learning.
+At Newquay Junior Academy, we are incredibly passionate and excited about our bespoke curriculum.
+As a team, we have worked very hard to develop a thematic curriculum across the academy which aims to ignite pupils’ imagination, develop motivation and engagement, boost creativity and develop a true thirst for learning.
 Our pupils are given the opportunity to develop a sound knowledge and understanding in a range of skills with high expectations and high quality learning in all subject areas.
 In addition to this, we pride ourselves in the opportunities we provide for our pupils to take part in many different extra-curricular activities throughout lunchtime and after school.

 We plan our curriculum in three phases and agree a long-term plan for each year group.
 The long-term plan shows the thematic titles, when they will be taught and to which year groups.
-Each subject has a detailed progression of skills for each year group ensuring a clear learning journey for all pupils.
+Each subject has a detailed progression of knowledge and skills for each year group ensuring a clear learning journey for all pupils.
 We plan the curriculum carefully, so that there is coherence and full coverage of all aspects of the National Curriculum (KS2).
 Our long-term plans are reviewed on an annual basis.

-Our medium-term plans give clear guidance on the subject areas and skills to be taught across a theme.
+Our medium-term plans give clear guidance on the subject knowledge and skills to be taught across a theme.
 Where possible, we aim for teaching to be truly cross-curricular and immersive in approach.
 As with all areas of planning, our medium term plans may change and be adapted to the needs of the year group to ensure full immersion for the pupils.

 The short-term plans at Newquay Junior Academy are those that our teachers write on a weekly basis.
 These are used to set out the learning objectives for each session, and to identify what resources, activities and teaching strategies are going to be used in the lesson to ensure progress of all.